History of Westcott CC

 In the 2018 Season Lewis Jeacock led the 2nd XI to the title in the OCA Division 7 North division thus securing promotion to Division 6.

-Three strong seasons have been shown by the 1st XI, finishing fifth in 2018 and fourth in 2019 in Division 1 and was backed up by finishing second in 2020 (by run rate), just missing out on a place in the Airey Cup Final.
+Three strong seasons have been shown by the 1st XI, finishing fifth in 2018 and fourth in 2019 in Division 1 and this was backed up by finishing second in 2020 (by run rate) during a Covid affected season, just missing out on a place in the Airey Cup Final.

 Midweek cup winning team